EU Travel Information & Authorisation System

 European Free Trade Association (EFTA) on Schengen Agreement

 Bulgaria, Croatia, Cyprus, Romania

 Who needs ETIAS?

 Currently, travelers of the following 54 countries are exempt from getting Schengen visa and travel without visa is permitted.
-ETIAS will be introduced in 2020.
+ETIAS will be introduced by the end of 2022.

 The ETIAS application requires a country passport listed in the list below and this list may change daily.
 Please note that it does not include the latest ETIAS target country.